Magnesium L-Threonate

 Often about absorption or timing rather than danger — separating doses is common.
 This list is not exhaustive.

-- Mineral spacing considerations
+- Mineral spacing — minerals compete for absorption

 - Evidence not fully source-reviewed yet